gmasuncion/dimp/README.md

 ```
 ## Credits
 This package was created by Mark Asuncion, Ting Lin, John Fei, Luke Bai and Jason Dang as part of the group project for CHL 8010 F2: Statistical Programming and Computation for
-Health Data offered by the Dalla Lana School of Public Health at the University of Toronto (Fall 2024).
+Health Data (Instructor: Dr. Aya Mitani) offered by the Dalla Lana School of Public Health at the University of Toronto (Fall 2024).